 I’d dutifully ask, “God, please give me stability and security in my marriage.” and he’d reply, “You need to find your stability and security in me.”
 So I’d come back, “But, God, don’t you want me to have a stable and secure marriage?
 Aren’t I praying for what you want?”.

-This was not satisfying.
-Relentlessly, I went on asking for what I deemed best and ignored his answer.
-I ignored it because it didn’t make sense to me.
+I was not satisfied with God’s answer.
+I ignored it because it didn’t make sense to me and because it wasn’t what I thought was best.
 I had no clue how to find my security and stability in God alone.
-I wanted to hold other people responsible for filling all of my needs.
+Instead, I wanted to hold other people responsible for filling all of my needs.

 For God alone my soul waits in silence; from him comes my salvation.
 He alone is my rock and my salvation, my fortress; I shall not be greatly shaken. -Psalm 62:1-2